Meesden

-Meesden is a village and civil parish of the East Hertfordshire district of Hertfordshire, England.
-Nearby settlements include Anstey and Brent Pelham.
-In 2021 the parish had a population of 120.
+Meesden is a village and civil parish in the East Hertfordshire district of Hertfordshire, England.
+It lies 4 miles north-east of Buntingford, its post town.
+At the 2021 census the parish had a population of 120.

+Meesden shares a grouped parish council with the neighbouring parish of Brent Pelham.

 Meesden's Grade II* listed church is dedicated to St Mary.